 Iguanas are plant eating lizards and will eat a great many kinds of plants.
 In particular, they like flowering shrubs, like hibiscus, and berry fruits and vegetables, like tomatoes, strawberries, and figs.

 They also dig burrows to live in.
 These burrows can damage lawns and walkways in the garden.

 Iguanas may also leave feces that is not only smelly and unsightly, but a health hazard as well– iguanas carry salmonella.

 Most iguanas that come into the garden are domesticated pets that either escaped or were released by lazy owners who no longer wanted to care for them.
 This does not mean that you can simply go up and pick up the iguana or touch it.
 Many of these former pets have gone feral and can be dangerous if they feel threatened.

-- Do not leave food scraps such as fresh fruits and vegetable out in the garden or open compost bins, as this can be an additional food source for iguanas.
+- Do not leave food scraps, such as fresh fruits and vegetables, out in the garden or in open compost bins, as this can be an additional food source for iguanas.

 - Get rid of areas where iguanas can hide such as brushy, low growth plants and shrubs and piles of branches or stone.